 Drawing and Painting as Stress Relief

 Both drawing and painting are also used to relieve stress and anxiety.
 It can involve free creation that can be discussed and interpreted.
-A recent study found that making any type of art (even at beginner level) has a powerful ability to lower levels of stress hormones in the body.
+A recent study found that making any type of art (even at beginner level) can lower stress hormone levels in the body.
 Thus, it is as beneficial to someone learning to draw comic style flowers as it is to someone painting a more skilled piece.
 This is good news for clients who may feel they ‘cannot draw’ or to those who have basic skills.

 Collage Creation and Photo Stories

 Art therapy for substance abuse recovery doesn’t always have to be ‘made from scratch’.
 Clients can create photo stories with existing pictures to create a collage depicting their life story.
-Sometimes, a therapy session can simply involve examining and discussing another artist’s work.
+Sometimes, a therapy session involves examining and discussing another artist’s work.
 Various genres can be covered – including sculpture, painting, photography, artistic installations, and more.

 Taking Photographs

-Art therapy is a vital complementary therapy that is used in a large percentage of programs for substance abuse recovery.
+Art therapy is a vital complementary addiction therapy used in a large percentage of substance abuse recovery programs.
 Some of the most popular types of art relied upon include drawing, painting, sculpture, collage creation, photo stories, and photography.
-Therapy does not only center on the client’s work but also on other works that can help express emotions that may be more difficult to express verbally.
+Addiction therapy centers not only focus on the client’s work but also on other works that can help express emotions that may be more difficult to express verbally.

 2 Comments